-- There is a lot of private land surrounding the desert.
-Be respectful of this!
+- Be respectful of your neighbors.
+There is a lot of private land surrounding the desert.

-- There are also multiple hikes in the Steens wilderness area that start on private property owned by Alvord Ranch.
+- Day Use Permits for Hikes – There are also multiple hikes in the Steens wilderness area that start on private property owned by Alvord Ranch.
 You need to stop by their office to buy a permit.
-There is a day use fee for the hot springs and the desert.
+There is a day-use fee for the hot springs and the desert.

 - If you’re staying at Hotel Diamond, we highly recommend making dinner reservations there.

-- If you’re camping during cold nights, keep your batteries with you in your sleeping bag or close to your core.
+- Keep your batteries with you in your sleeping bag or close to your core if you’re camping during cold nights.
 It will help them from draining quickly.